 Instructions

-1. In the bowl of a stand mixer, add the gluten-free bread flour, sugar, baking powder, salt, instant yeast, and psyllium husks.
-Whisk together until well combined.
+Combine Dry Ingredients: In the bowl of a stand mixer, add the brown rice flour, potato starch, tapioca flour, xanthan gum, light brown sugar, fine sea salt, instant yeast, and whole psyllium husks.
+Whisk briefly to combine.

-6. When ready to bake, remove the dough from the fridge and let it rest for 30 minutes at room temperature.
+Prepare for Baking: When ready to bake, remove the dough from the fridge and let it rest at room temperature for 30 minutes.
+Preheat your oven to 375°F (190°C) and line a baking sheet with parchment paper.

-9. Place the shaped buns on a parchment-lined baking sheet about 1 inch apart.
-Cover loosely with plastic wrap and let rise in a warm area for 25–30 minutes, or until puffy and nearly doubled.
+Second Rise: Place the shaped buns on the prepared baking sheet, leaving about 1-2 inches between them.
+Cover loosely with plastic wrap and let them rise in a warm spot for 25–30 minutes, until they look puffy.

-11. Bake for 15 minutes, or until the buns are golden brown and feel very light when lifted.
+Bake: Bake for 15–20 minutes, or until the tops are a deep golden brown and the buns sound hollow when tapped on the bottom.

 Notes